 Voluntary compliance with well-conceived fishing regulations is by far the most important action anglers can take to ensure the future quality of fishing in the Quiet Lakes.
-Wisconsin DNR fishery management professionals have changed various seasons, bag limits, and length limits in recent years in order to improve the odds of achieving fishery objectives established in the 2006 fishery visioning session.
+Wisconsin DNR fishery management professionals have changed various seasons, bag limits, and length limits in recent years in order to improve the odds of achieving fishery objectives established in the 2018 Fishery Management PLan for Teal and Lost Land Lakes.
 Resort owners are asked to share these updates with their guests, and all Quiet Lakes anglers are asked to review and comply with the current fishing regulations.
 Statewide regulations apply to Ghost Lake.
 Some special regulations apply to Teal and Lost Land (click on the PDF link below).

 QLIA Board Approves Bass Identification Poster and Harvest Guidance

 In September of 2017, the Executive Committee of the Quiet Lakes Improvement Association produced a poster that will help anglers on Teal and Lost Land lakes to confidently distinguish between largemouth bass and smallmouth bass (click on PDF link below).
 Our intent was to support recent changes made by Wisconsin DNR — encouraging increased harvest of largemouth bass while continuing to promote catch-and-release of smallmouth bass.